arrow-left

 GWAS

 We used the SAIGE software for running R5 GWAS as we did in previous releases.
 SAIGE is a mixed model logistic regression R/C++ package.
-We used code of version 0.36.3.2: https://github.com/weizhouUMICH/SAIGE/tree/finngen_r5_jk We made two modifications to SAIGE 0.36.3.2 codebase (neither modification affects the method):
+We used code of version 0.36.3.2: https://github.com/weizhouUMICH/SAIGE/tree/finngen_r5_jk arrow-up-right We made two modifications to SAIGE 0.36.3.2 codebase (neither modification affects the method):

 • Null model .rda objects were trimmed to reduce RAM consumption